-- 7.1 All players must be registered with Tennis NSW (via the club/s they are representing) to participate in the Sydney Badge League.
-All players must be listed in Match Centre prior to commencement of a match in order to be able to participate in that match. - 7.2 In the event that a team competes in a match with an unregistered or unspecified player, or with a Reserve Player who was not listed in Match Centre prior to the match commencing, that team will be deemed to have forfeited any Rubber where the relevant player participated.
+7.1 All players must be registered with Tennis NSW (via the club/s they are representing) or the Open Reserve Player Pool to participate in the Sydney Badge League.
+All players must be listed in Match Centre prior to commencement of a match in order to be able to participate in that match.

+7.2 In the event that a team competes in a match with an unregistered or unspecified player, or with a Reserve Player who was not listed in Match Centre prior to the match commencing, that team will be deemed to have forfeited any Rubber where the relevant player participated.